TheJumpCloud/jcapi/examples/PasswordExpiryWatcher/README.md

 For example:

-macOS/Linux:

 `./PasswordExpiryWatcher -key=82105124f2979e28273d4e8dd32b2355c5012837 -output=password_expirations.csv`

-Windows:

-`./PasswordExpiryWatcher.exe -key=82105124f2979e28273d4e8dd32b2355c5012837 -output=password_expirations.csv`

 > If you have renamed your binary simply replace `PasswordExpiryWatcher` with the new name

-> If you installed the binary with the Go toolchain and your `$GOBIN` is in your `$PATH` or `%PATH`, or if you moved the binary to `/usr/local/bin` you can run the above command at any time on your command line excluding the "./"
+> If you installed the binary with the Go toolchain and your `$GOBIN` is in your `$PATH` or `%PATH%`, or if you moved the binary to `/usr/local/bin` you can run the above command at any time on your command line excluding the "./"

 ##### Windows Instructions
-1. Open the program `Power Shell`
+1. Open `PowerShell`
 2. Using the `cd` (stands for "Change Directory") command navigate to where you downloaded your binaries
 	- For example, if we downloaded and unzipped the binaries in our `Download` folder we just have to run: `cd Downloads\JumpCloudAPI_Examples_windows_386`.
 If we downloaded to our desktop the command will probably look something like: `cd Desktop\JumpCloudAPI_Examples_windows_386`
-	- If you used the Go install instructions and your `$GOBIN` is in your `%PATH` you can skip step 2 and go right to 3
+	- If you used the Go install instructions and your `$GOBIN` is in your `%PATH%` you can skip step 2 and go right to 3
 3. Grab your API key from the JumpCloud Admin console
 	- Click on your email on the top right hand corner to access the API Settings
 4. Run the command